 \thmElect* \begin{proof} Let $\alpha\in \mi{Elect}(\Kmc_\succ)$ and $F=(\Amc, \defeat_{\Kmc,\succ})$ be the SETAF corresponding to $F_{\Kmc,\succ}$.
 Since for every $C\in\conflicts{\Kmc}$ such that $\alpha\in C$, there exists $\beta\in C$ such that $\alpha\succ\beta$, there is no $C\in\conflicts{\Kmc}$ such that $C\setminus\{\alpha\}\defeat_{\Kmc,\succ}\alpha$, so no $S\subseteq \Amc$ such that $S\defeat_{\Kmc,\succ}\alpha$.
 It follows that $\alpha\in \chf{F}(\emptyset)\subseteq \Gmc$. \end{proof}

 \thmGroundedHardness* \begin{proof} We adapt the proof of \ptime-hardness for the problem of deciding whether an argument belongs to the grounded extension of an argumentation framework given in \cite{DBLP:journals/flap/DvorakD17} (Reduction 3.8).
-We modify the original log-space reduction from deciding whether a variable is in the minimal model of a definite Horn formula so that the argument framework does not contain cycles, which are not allowed in our setting.
-Let $\varphi=\{r_l: b_{l,1}\wedge\dots\wedge b_{l,i_l}\rightarrow h_l\mid 1\leq l\leq n\}$ be a definite Horn formula over the set of variables $X$, and let $z\in X$ be the variable we want to decide whether it belongs to the minimal model of $\varphi$.
-We assume w.l.o.g. that for every $r_l$, $h_l\neq b_{l,j}$ for all $j$.
+We modify the original log-space reduction from deciding whether a variable is in the minimal model of a definite Horn theory so that the argument framework does not contain cycles, which are not allowed in our setting.
+Let $\varphi=\{r_l\mid 1\leq l\leq n\}$ be a set of definite Horn clauses over a set of variables $X$, \ie $r_l= b_{l,1}\wedge\dots\wedge b_{l,i_l}\rightarrow h_l$, with $b_{l,j},h_l \in X$, and let $z\in X$ be the variable we want to decide whether it belongs to the minimal model of $\varphi$.
+We assume w.l.o.g. that for every rule $r_l$, $h_l\neq b_{l,j}$ for all $j$.

 We construct a \dllitecore KB $\Kmc=\tup{\Tmc,\Amc}$ and priority relation as follows.